Need to get started with bee keeping but aren’t sure where to begin? Here are some basic bee keeping tips for newbies.

 For tips on keeping bees with kids, please visit our article at Hobby Farms online: Click here.

-Specialty Bee Keeping Equipment and My Opinions
+Specialty Beekeeping Equipment and My Opinions

 Trying to keep all the terminology straight as you prepare for bee keeping?!
 Don’t worry, you’ll get it.
 Just keep reading and handling the equipment you’re collecting.
-Here are a few thoughts from me about various bits of specialty equipment we’ve used.

 Over the years of being stung, I’ve developed a bee sting allergy and so I purchased myself a jacket with a veil connected to prevent the bees from getting anywhere near my face and trunk system.